Rift Valley fever

 What is Rift Valley fever?

-Rift Valley fever is an acute viral haemorrhagic disease caused by the Rift Valley fever virus, which is part of the Phenuivirus family.
+Rift Valley fever is a potentially deadly disease caused by the Rift Valley fever virus, which is part of the Phenuivirus family

 30+

-Number of countries that Rift Valley Fever has been identified in Africa and the Middle East
+Number of countries where Rift Valley fever has been identified

 ~600